Vet with PTSD Shot Wife and Stepfather

 Eddie Routh, veteran, murdered Chris Kyle and Chad Littlefield.

 In the case of Stephen Bourgoin and Shane Kirk, medical systems were unable to help them.
 Eddie Routh murdered the men who were trying to help with his PTSD.
 Arcan Cetin had been receiving counseling and treatment under the supervision of Washington state.
-When marijuana is added to the therapy, nothing can save others from this danger.
+When those in treatment are also using marijuana, nothing can save others from this danger.